csvsoundsystem/federal-treasury-api/readme.md

 ### Windows
 In the Task Scheduler, set `run.bat` to run every day at 5 pm.

+### Testing
+To make sure that the script is still running on ScraperWiki, run

+    ./is_it_running.py

 ## Results
 Resulting files go in the `data` directory, to which the `http` directory is linked (for ScraperWiki compatibility). `fixie` contains the original files,